Goidz/acid-annies-gig-guide/README.md

 - That the input number is larger than 0 and within the range of the list index.
 Errors are raised if any of the above do not match.

-The selected genres are displayed in index form.
+The selected genres are displayed.

 ### Follow up questions: